thanos/ex_zentrum/README.md

 # ExZentrum

-Elixir wrapper for interacting with the Zentrum Hotel Api
+Elixir wrapper for interacting with the Zentrum's Hotel Api

 ## Installation